The Catholic Defender: The Story of Four Chaplains

 Obama and his Administration

 sought to classify the Catholic Church as a “hate group” because it holds fast to the apostolic tradition coming from the Apostles.
 The Trump Administration is 180 degrees opposite as they believe in religious freedom.
+I'm afraid Biden would go back to Obama's classification.

 The Catholic Church has done much in serving the United States helping the poor, strengthening the fabric of society.